aymenhafeez/aymenhafeez.github.io/_posts/2021-05-22-infinite-slab-reactor.md

 \end{equation*}
 $$

-We saw how this can be solved in 2-dimensions, however, in the simple case of a slab reactor of width $a$ in the $x$ direction, and infinite in the $y$ and $z$ directions the Helmholtz equation reduces to 1-dimension:
+We saw how this [can be solved](https://aymenhafeez.github.io/bessel-solution/) in 2-dimensions.
+However, in the simple case of a slab reactor of width $a$ in the $x$ direction, and infinite in the $y$ and $z$ directions the Helmholtz equation reduces to 1-dimension:

 $$
 \begin{equation*}